 Your wallet address is a unique string of numbers and letters (also called a public key) that people can use to send you cryptocurrency, and which is used on the blockchain to verify transactions.
 It can also be thought of as the crypto version of your bank account’s IBAN or SWIFT CODE in that it’s only used as an identifying number.

-Because Coinmama is not a wallet provider, it’s very important that you triple check the wallet address you provide us with when buying cryptocurrency.
-We do not keep or store any coins at Coinmama, and if you make a mistake when entering your wallet address, we will have no way of retrieving your coins.
+It’s very important that you triple-check the wallet address you provide us with when buying cryptocurrency.
+We do not keep or store any coins on the Coinmama web platform, and if you make a mistake when entering your wallet address, we will have no way of retrieving your coins.
 This is due to the fact that transactions on Blockchain were designed to be irreversible, so once funds are transferred, they’re at the sole discretion of the receiving wallet’s private key holder.

 How wallets work